jianfch/stable-ts/README.md

 ### Boosting Performance
-* One of the methods that Stable-ts uses to increase timestamp accuracy and reduce hallucinations is silence suppression, enabled by `suppress_silence=True` (default).
+* One of the methods that Stable-ts uses to increase timestamp accuracy and reduce hallucinations is silence suppression, enabled with `suppress_silence=True` (default).
-This method essentially suppresses the timestamps where the audio by suppressing the corresponding tokens during inference and also readjusting the timestamps after inference.
+This method essentially suppresses the timestamps where the audio is silent or contain no speech by suppressing the corresponding tokens during inference and also readjusting the timestamps after inference.
 To figure out which parts of the audio track are silent or contain no speech, Stable-ts supports non-VAD and VAD methods.
 The default is `vad=False`.
 The VAD option uses [Silero VAD](https://github.com/snakers4/silero-vad) (requires PyTorch 1.12.0+).
 See [Visualizing Suppression](#visualizing-suppression).
-* The other method, enabled by `demucs=True`, uses [Demucs](https://github.com/facebookresearch/demucs)
+* The other method, enabled with `demucs=True`, uses [Demucs](https://github.com/facebookresearch/demucs)
 to isolate speech from the rest of the audio track.
 Generally best used in conjunction with silence suppression.
 Although Demucs is for music, it is also effective at isolating speech even if the track contains no music.